The item you just added is unavailable. Please select another product or variant.

 Jessica Lee Parker

 Jessica leads the day-to-day operations of The Social Outfit’s retail and online store, alongside Sales and Marketing work.
-Jessica also works with our community participants and artist supporters to develop The Social Outfit's collaborative prints.
+Jessica also works with young people throughout Western Sydney and local artists to develop The Social Outfit's collaborative prints.

 SENIOR SEWING TECHNICIAN